Yasmeen Tahir: Career

 In 1958, after completing her master's degree, Yasmeen joined Radio Pakistan and served as a publicity officer.
 Her career in radio broadcasting began before the partition of India when she joined the Lahore Radio Station as a children's program host.
 Subsequently, she introduced Western music to Pakistani radio when she hosted the Western music request show.
 She is known for hosting the morning show Saat Rang for over 12 years, where her listeners resonated personally with her commentary.

 During the Indo-Pakistani war of 1965, Yasmeen hosted Fauji Bhaiyon Ka Programme for military personnel, which had extended airtime during the war and was the first call-in show on Pakistani radio.
 Her live program featured conversations between the singer Noor Jehan and the soldiers which helped boost their morale.

 Yasmeen also did programmes from Voice of America and BBC, although she noted a lack of the personal rapport she had with her Pakistani audience.

 Yasmeen hosted another popular morning program called Subah Savere, which ran for more than three and a half years.

 In 1970, she interviewed ghazal singer Mehdi Hassan on Radio Pakistan and she asked about his entry in the music industry.

 She declined an offer from the Director-General of Pakistan Broadcast Corporation to lead FM 101, citing her dissatisfaction with modern radio's casual usage of different languages.

-In 2018, she was in the cast in the drama Mohini Mansion Ki Cinderellayain along with Shabnam, Naeem Tahir, Faryal Gohar and Usama Khan.
-Her broadcasting career spanned 37 years, during which she acted on plays, hosted talk shows and other formats.
+In 2018, she was cast in the drama Mohini Mansion Ki Cinderellayain along with Shabnam, Naeem Tahir, Faryal Gohar and Usama Khan.
+Her broadcasting career spanned 37 years, during which she acted in plays, hosted talk shows and other formats.